Railroad Terms

 Highball

-A signal given to proceed at maximum permissible speed.
+A signal given to proceed at maximum permissible speed (US).

-The railroad's mainline, usually with more ballast and heavier rail, which made this track higher than yard track.
+The railroad's mainline track, usually with more ballast and heavier rail, which made this track higher than yard track.

 Main track.